joshlevylabs/lyceum-web/CENTCOM_LICENSE_INTEGRATION_GUIDE.md

 ## Overview

-This document provides the CentCom development team with comprehensive guidance on integrating with the new enhanced license system.
-The system now supports granular feature control, version-based compatibility, and separate licensing for main applications and plugins.
+This document provides the CentCom development team with comprehensive guidance on integrating with the enhanced license system.
+The system supports granular feature control, version-based compatibility, separate licensing for main applications and plugins, and bidirectional session synchronization with Lyceum.

 ## 🔐 Authentication & License Retrieval Flow